Creating a new way of working

-Asked to build a set of cutting-edge payments services, the Access Worldpay leadership team had a blank slate when deciding how their new organisation could and should operate.
+Asked to build a set of cutting-edge payments services, the Access Worldpay leadership team had a blank slate when deciding how their new organization could and should operate.
 Patrick Bateman, Head of Engineering, explains how they drew on first principles, sector research and painful past experience to create a new, hybrid model: Build, Release, Operate.

 Once upon a time, not so long ago, I was part of a team given the green light to build a brand new product.
-Working within a large organisation, we were an independent outfit, able to operate as we saw fit.
+Working within a large organization, we were an independent outfit, able to operate as we saw fit.

 We made a running start.
 Within a year, we had a useful product that possessed all the essentials, and built using modern SDLC standards, continuous integration and deployment automation.
 Then we hit a brick wall.
 By the time we finally limped into production, our teams were demoralized and our customers’ confidence was seriously undermined.
 What went wrong?
-Simply this: we’d failed to understand how our organisation worked.
+Simply this: we’d failed to understand how our organization worked.

 We hadn’t appreciated that other areas decided what we could or couldn’t do; that we were not a high priority; or that our developers weren’t permitted to do even simple tasks.
-Ironically, we could have succeeded had we chosen to work within the organisation’s structure.
+Ironically, we could have succeeded had we chosen to work within the organization’s structure.
 It was our choice to go our own, Agile way that made us very Waterfall.

-This experience still felt fresh when we were asked to assemble another new organisation to build a modern eCommerce Gateway.
+This experience still felt fresh when we were asked to assemble another new organization to build a modern eCommerce Gateway.
 What’s more, the world had moved on.
 The increasing importance of DevOps cultures and the cloud made existing ways of working obsolete and gave us the perfect opportunity to start from scratch.

 As we started building our Tribe 1, therefore, we went back to first principles.
-Looking at other operating models, we asked ourselves, what sort of organisation did we want?
+Looking at other operating models, we asked ourselves, what sort of organization did we want?
 How did we need to work?

 Perhaps it was the lingering pain of burned fingers, but our starting ethos was to give our squads enough autonomy to deliver rapid, safe change.
 We also wanted to eliminate the friction between those building the product and those operating it, which tended to result in high lead times and low product quality.